brymed88/react-popup-message/README.md

 </p>

 <p>
-Once the above files are included in the folder structure, import the component in each page or top level component.
+Once the above files are included in the folder structure, import the component in each page or top level component where it is required.

 <pre>
 <code> import PopupComponent from './PopupComponent'; </code>